karthikbhandary2/CustomerCheckinPrediction/README.md

 re.findall('(?<=:)\d+', s)

 ## Part 2 (CustomerCheckinPrediction)
 In this project I predict whether a customer checks into the hotel they booked or not using the features provided (The datasets are available in this repo).
-I specifically used NLP model to compete the task.
+I specifically used NLP model to complete the task.
 I also deployed the model on to the web.

 ### Steps I followed:
 - First imported the required packages